llm-bible/llm-bible.github.io/_publications/zhou2023gpt.markdown

 bibkey: zhou2023gpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.08817"}
-tags: ['Model Architecture', 'GPT', 'Survey Paper', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'GPT', 'Model Architecture', 'Survey Paper']
 ---
 In this work, we establish a baseline potential for how modern model-generated text explanations of movie recommendations may help users, and